 Effective Friday, March 20, Ferndale City Hall will be closed to the public.
 Please know that the decision to close was made in difficulty and is done purely as a preventative measure to keep our community safe.
 Staff remain dedicated to serving our city and are available in most circumstances as normal to serve you from remote locations.
+This closure will reain in effect through April 30 (tentatively).

 Emergency response and patrol staffing will remain the same as usual.
 911 and emergency services will not be affected.
 To reduce or eliminate person-to-person contact, both departments will dramatically scale back in-person services; if you have reason to visit either department in a non-emergency capacity, please call or email first to learn about other options.